How New Security Safeguards will Affect You for 2017

 There are a variety of ways you may learn you are a victim and your response depends on whether the IRS tells you that you may be a victim or you tell the IRS.
-You may receive a letter from the IRS asking about a suspicious return with your SSN and asking you to verify your identity at IDVerify.irs.gov.
-All you need to do is follow IDVerify.irs.gov directions and report whether or not you filed the return.
+You may receive a letter from the IRS asking about a suspicious return with your SSN and asking you to verify your identity.
+Pease follow the instructions in your letter.
 If you believe that you are a victim because your tax return rejected when e-filed because of a duplicate SSN (and you know there are no errors), you can submit Form 14039, Identity Theft Affidavit.
 Learn more at www.IRS.gov/identitytheft.

 What information are you sharing about me?

 Federal law has strong protections in place to protect personal tax information.
-The IRS, states and tax industry all follow this practice, and this new effort will protect taxpayers even more.
 Tax software providers are sharing with the IRS general tax return information and other data elements from the tax software that indicate potential fraudulent patterns occurring during return preparation.
 This is one more way the IRS, the states and the tax industry can identify fraudulent tax returns that thieves file using your name and SSN.

 Will sharing this data put my information at risk?

 No. As part of the Security Summit, all participants agreed to use the National Institute of Standards and Technology cybersecurity framework, the highest standards for cybersecurity technology.
 The IRS, states and most tax industry firms already met the NIST standards but now all software companies will adhere to it.